 One of the best pure distance rods ever built.
 From 60-120 feet, it’s beyond compare.
 I do very little fishing that requires casts of those distances, but some of our lake fishing occasionally qualifies—Hebgen or Henry’s, for instance.
 Truth be told, I spend more time with this rod on the practice field than on the water, working on my distance casting skills.
 But whenever it is necessary to cast long or to generate the highest line speeds (fishing in big wind, for instance), it’s a fine choice.
 Sage no longer makes the ZXL series, but they can still be found by poking around the internet.

 My choice for bonefishing and other light saltwater use.
 Built in the early 90’s, this is an extremely powerful 8-weight which does not ask too much physically of the caster, unlike most modern 8-weights.
 It’s better beyond 50 feet than in closer, but that’s quite alright for bonefishing.
 This rod doesn’t have a clear parallel today; most 8-weights being made are much stiffer and far more physically demanding to cast.

 Fenwick Iron Feather 16′ 11-weight

 For a brief period in the late 1980’s, Fenwick toyed with the idea of making two-handed rods.
 This is one of their prototypes.
 It’s long and it’s powerful, a great combination for spey fishing.
-But it’s real beauty is the line control offered by the 16′ length.
-(I’m at a loss to explain why American rodmakers today are afraid to build rods equally long, or longer, when the line control they offer is so clearly superior to shorter rods.)
+But the real beauty of it is the line control offered by the 16′ length.
 I use this rod for fall fishing on the Madison, swinging big soft hackles and streamers.
 Several rod companies make 15′ rods that fish similarly to this one, save for the ability to manipulate the line after the cast.